May Barani Thaw

 May Barani Thaw (မေဘရဏီသော်; born 19 October 1990) is a Burmese model, actress and beauty pageant titleholder who was crowned Miss Universe Myanmar 2015 and represented Myanmar at the Miss Universe 2015 Pageant.

 Education

 May Barani Thaw graduated from Dagon University.

 Pageantry

 Miss Universe Myanmar 2015

 Thaw previously competed at the Miss International Myanmar 2014 pageant and placed as the 1st Runner-up.
-The winner of the contest was replaced by Thaw after the winner withdrew from Miss International 2014 pageant in Tokyo for personal reasons.
-In 2015, Thaw was crowned Miss Universe Myanmar 2015 on 3 October 2015 in Gandamar Grand Ballroom, 20 contestants competed for the crown and represented Myanmar at the Miss Universe 2015 pageant.
+The winner of the contest was replaced by Thaw after she withdrew from Miss International 2014 pageant in Tokyo for personal reasons.
+In 2015, Thaw was crowned Miss Universe Myanmar 2015 on 3 October 2015 in Gandamar Grand Ballroom; 20 contestants competed for the crown and represented Myanmar at the Miss Universe 2015 pageant.

 Miss Universe 2015

 On 20 December 2015, she competed in Miss Universe 2015 but was not able to make it to the semi-finals.
 She was also a roommate of Miss Universe 2015 Pia Wurtzbach while in Las Vegas.